 As I mentioned above, the bypass feature doesn’t affect the audio’s volume.
 I found this is one of the biggest bonuses because it means you won’t have to constantly be playing with the volume control when switching between inputs.
 The volume control then falls to your stereo, which is how it should be when listening to music.

-Something worth noting is that the bypass feature doesn’t convert stereo audio into surround sound.
+Something worth noting is that the bypass feature doesn’t convert stereo audio into watching movies.
+It’s the “.1” in a 3.1, 5.1 or 7.1 surround sound.
 If you’re connecting your CD or record player to a surround sound system, the bypass will only use the main left and right speakers, and in most cases your subwoofer.
 Music is recorded in stereo and can only be played back in stereo.